lutzer/portfolio/site/about.md

   Contribution of digital sketches to the PARACHUTE(S) Project of 48h Neukölln (2021).

 * # Ape Finger of the Stars
-  Musical Performance at Du Beast, Nivili, Noiseberg and Loopohole in Berlin (2019).
+  Musical Performances at Du Beast, Nivili, Noiseberg and Loopohole in Berlin (2019).

 * # Interpart
   Interactive, multi-langual Installation exhibited at Stadtwerkstatt in Berlin (2019), Rathaus Wiesbaden (2019).